-The expression of several liver-specific functions, such as the production of urea and albumin and drug metabolism, were analyzed in the 3-D liver tissue culture models.
-The urea production was examined in cultured 3-D liver tissue culture models in a hepatic lineage differentiation medium containing 2 mmol/L NH4+.
+The expression of several liver-specific functions, such as the production of urea and albumin, and drug metabolism, were analyzed in the 3-D liver tissue culture models.
+Urea production was examined in cultured 3-D liver tissue culture models in a hepatic lineage differentiation medium containing 2 mmol/L NH4+.
 The level of urea production in the 3-D liver tissue culture model gradually increased and was significantly higher on days 6 and 12 than in the 2-D culture (Figure 3A).
 The amount of albumin released from the 3-D liver tissue culture model into the medium was measured in each medium on day 1, day 6, and day 12 by enzyme-linked immunosorbent assay.
 As seen in Figure 3B, the albumin level increased gradually from day 1 to day 12.
-These results suggest that the 3-D liver tissue culture model with PBL-hepatic progenitor cells had been differentiated.
+These results suggest that the 3-D liver tissue culture model with PBL-HPCs had differentiated.

 To quantify P450 activities, the hydroxylated pattern of testosterone by cultured 3-D liver tissue culture models in a hepatic lineage differentiation medium, containing 250 μmol/L testosterone, was examined using high-performance liquid chromatography.
-The concentration of each hydroxylated testosterone (6β-OHT, 7α-OHT, 16α-OHT, and 16β-OHT, respectively corresponding to oxidation by Cyp3a, Cyp2a4/5 and 2d9, Cyp2d9 and 2b, and Cyp2c29 and 2e) was quantified.
-The concentrations of hydroxylated testosterones, such as 6β-OHT, 7α-OHT, 16α-OHT, and 16β-OHT, in the media of the 3-D liver tissue culture models after a 12-day culture were measured.
-As compared with the hydroxylation levels of 6b-OHT, 7a-OHT, and 16a-OHT of the 2-D culture, the hydroxylation levels were significantly increased in the 3-D liver tissue models (Figure 3C).
+The concentration of each hydroxylated testosterone (6β-OHT, 7α-OHT, 16α-OHT, and 16β-OHT, respectively, corresponding to oxidation by Cyp3a, Cyp2a4/5 and 2d9, Cyp2d9 and 2b, and Cyp2c29 and 2e) was quantified.
+The concentrations of hydroxylated testosterones, such as 6β-OHT, 7α-OHT, 16α-OHT, and 16β-OHT, in the media of the 3-D liver tissue culture models after 12 days culture were measured.
+As compared with the hydroxylation levels of 6b-OHT, 7a-OHT, and 16a-OHT in the 2-D culture, the hydroxylation levels were significantly increased in the 3-D liver tissue models (Figure 3C).

-The 3-D liver tissue was engrafted in partially hepatectomized mouse
+The 3-D liver tissue was engrafted in the partially hepatectomized mouse

-The 3-D liver tissue culture model of PBL-hepatic progenitor cells was syngenically transplanted into the subcutaneous layer of a BALB/cA mouse which had received a 70% partial hepatectomy as shown in Figure 4A.
-The graft could be observed in the subcutaneous layer two weeks after the transplantation.
-Microvascular networks run throughout this engrafted tissue.
-As can be seen in Figure 4B and C, the hematoxylin-eosin staining of this specimen in the graft area shows that collagen remained rich in the graft, fibroblasts existed in the collagen area, and vessel-like tube formation could be observed.
-To investigate whether the cells in these areas were hepatocytes, an immunohistochemical examination using staining with anti-albumin antibodies was carried out in Figure 4D.
-This confirmed that the PBL-hepatic progenitor cells were accepted as albumin-positive cells after transplantation.
+The 3-D liver tissue culture model of PBL-HPCs was syngeneically transplanted into the subcutaneous layer of a BALB/cA mouse which had received a 70% partial hepatectomy as shown in Figure 4A.
+The graft could be observed in the subcutaneous layer two weeks after transplantation.
+Microvascular networks were seen throughout this engrafted tissue.
+As shown in Figure 4B and C, the hematoxylin-eosin staining of this specimen in the graft area showed that collagen remained rich in the graft, fibroblasts existed in the collagen area, and vessel-like tube formation was observed.
+To investigate whether the cells in these areas were hepatocytes, an immunohistochemical examination using staining with anti-albumin antibodies was carried out (Figure 4D).
+This confirmed that the PBL-HPCs were accepted as albumin-positive cells after transplantation.
 These results indicate that the 3-D liver tissue culture model was successfully grafted with angiogenesis in the partially hepatectomized mouse.

 DISCUSSION